Touffy/client-zip/README.md

 # What is `client-zip` ?

 `client-zip` concatenates multiple files (e.g. from multiple HTTP requests) into a single ZIP, in the browser, so you can let your users download all the files in one click.
-It does *not* unzip existing archives.
+It does *not* compress the files or unzip existing archives.

 `client-zip` is lightweight (3.7 kB minified, 1.7 kB gzipped), dependency-free, and 40 times faster than JSZip.